 What are the Signs & Symptoms of SUI?

 The key symptom of SUI is when urine leaks out during activity.
-You may leak when you exercise, sneeze, laugh, cough or lift something.
+You may leak urine when you exercise, sneeze, laugh, cough or lift something.
 You may also leak when you stand up, walk or bend over.

 What Causes SUI?

-What increases my risk of getting SUI?
+What increases your risk of getting SUI?

-Risk factors for SUI include:
+Risk factors for SUI can include:

-- Gender: females are more likely to get SUI
+- Gender – females are more likely to get SUI

 - Pregnancy and childbirth